Am I a Food Addict?

 We heard people express feelings of low self-esteem, fear, doubt, insecurity, shame, guilt, and hopelessness around their relationship with food.
 We hated to admit that we had a problem and that we were not “normal” with food.
 Over time we became aware that these were symptoms of food addiction.

-To discover more, answer each of the following questions as honestly as you can
+To answer this question, ask yourself the following questions and answer them as honestly as you can.

 - Have you ever wanted to stop eating and found you just couldn't?

-- Do you think about food or your weight constantly?
+- Do you constantly think about food or your weight?

 - Do you find yourself attempting one diet or food plan after another, with no lasting success?